Prows with horse-heads on Phoenician ships

 Proof in the horse context is that the main Semitic term for “horse” is סוס sws, which has the same basic meaning: The same word סוס sws is also used for swallows & lilies, all used in aristocratic heraldry.
 It’s even used for knives & worms!
 What do all these things have in common?
 It’s the curve: Horses & swallows display fast zigzag movements, and the lily has curved petals.

-Modern references to this pun are the horse-head prow sculpture of the National Bank of Hungary, and the spook name Springer.
+Modern references to the horse pun are the horse-head prow sculpture of the National Bank of Hungary, and the spook name Springer.